G

 1. Citi Custom Cash for gas year-round (5 percent up to $500 per cycle, no annual fee).

-2. Freedom Flex for the rotating non-gas categories (grocery in Q1, restaurants in Q3 most years, drug stores when they rotate in).
+2. Freedom Flex for the rotating non-gas categories (grocery, drug stores, streaming, and wholesale clubs when they rotate in).

 3. A 2 percent flat card (Citi Double Cash, Wells Fargo Active Cash, or Fidelity Visa) for everything that does not fit either of the above.